Skip to main content

 This feature executes the tests in your project and outputs test results and coverage information:

-The command takes two arguments:
+The command takes the following arguments:

 • --language: Specifies the language used by the repository.
 Currently, Go, Java, and Ruby are supported.